ibm-cloud-docs/AnalyticsEngine/hadoop-mapreduce-jobs.md

 ## Compressing output from large workloads

 If you are running MapReduce jobs with large workloads, consider enabling compression for the output to reduce the size of the intermediate data.
-To enable such compression, set the ```mapreduce.map.output.compress``` property to ```true``` in your command string.
-For example:
+To enable such compression, set the `mapreduce.map.output.compress` property to `true` in your command string.

+You must run the TeraGen sample code in the previous section before you run the following TeraSort sample code.

+### Example with TeraSort

 ```
 yarn jar /usr/hdp/current/hadoop-mapreduce-client/hadoop-mapreduce-examples.jar terasort \
   -D mapreduce.map.output.compress=true  \
-  /user/clsadmin/teragen/test10G /user/clsadmin/terasort/test1Gsort
+  /user/clsadmin/teragen/test1G /user/clsadmin/terasort/test1Gsort
 ```
 {: codeblock}

 ## Running wordcount on data stored in S3-based object stores

-### Example running Wordcount using cos
+### Example running Wordcount using COS
 ```
 yarn jar /usr/hdp/current/hadoop-mapreduce-client/hadoop-mapreduce-examples.jar
 wordcount cos://mybucket.myprodservice/output